jadijadi/lpic1book/content/1061_install_and_configure_x11.md

 SI:localuser:jadi
 ```

-Now the `192.168.42.85` machine (REMOTE) can send its graphical requests to this machine.. whats the usage? continue reading the next section (assuming this machine is called `192.168.42.80` (SERVER) and we opened the access from to its X11 for `192.168.42.85` (REMOTE)).
+Now the `192.168.42.85` machine (REMOTE) can send its graphical requests to this machine. whats the usage? continue reading the next section (assuming this machine is called `192.168.42.80` (SERVER) and we opened the access from to its X11 for `192.168.42.85` (REMOTE) ).

 ### DISPLAY

-This variable tell graphical programs where to send their graphical output.
+This variable tells graphical programs where to send their graphical output.
 This is the default:

 ```text
 $ echo $DISPLAY